basilkhuder/Seurat-to-RNA-Velocity/README.md

 <br>

-You could use the pattern sample1_, sample2_, to filter as such
+You could use the pattern sample1_, sample2_, to filter as such:

 ```
 cellID_obs_sample_one = cellID_obs[cellID_obs_sample_one[0].str.contrains("sample1_")]